A Story of Breaking Free

 Urge Overkill Sneak Peek

-Urge Overkill: A Story of Breaking Free is a coming of age memoir about the insidious descent as a young social worker who sets out to save the world but slides slowly into the dark world of an abusive relationship.
+Urge Overkill: A Story of Breaking Free is a coming of age, self-help awareness campaign about the insidious descent of a young social worker who sets out to save the world but slides slowly into the dark world of an abusive relationship.
 From her tumultuous teens to the Zen of communal living in college, she lands out West with the man of her dreams.

 Isolated from family and friends, her adventure all too soon becomes a codependent quest to cure the alcoholic abuse of her troubled prince.
 After all, she is a social worker.
 And she loves him, right?